-We are subject to income taxes in the U.S. and five foreign jurisdictions.
+We are subject to income taxes in the U.S. and six foreign jurisdictions.
 Significant judgment is required in determining income tax expense, deferred tax assets and liabilities and uncertain tax positions.
 The underlying assumptions are also highly susceptible to change from period to period.
 We took advantage of the Safe Harbor commence-construction provisions contained in IRS Notice 2018-59 by pre-purchasing solar equipment in 2019 thereby preserving the ability to take 30% ITC for projects placed in service before 2024.
 However, the IRA signed by the President on August 16, 2022 increased the ITC rate back to 30% for projects placed in service after January 1, 2022 and before January 1, 2033.
 If these or other deductions and credits expire without being extended, or otherwise are reduced or eliminated, our effective tax rate would increase, which could increase our income tax expense and reduce our net income.
 In addition, our tax rate has historically been significantly impacted by the IRC Section 179D deduction.
 This deduction is related to energy-efficient improvements we provide under government contracts.
 The Consolidated Appropriations Act, 2021 made permanent the Section 179D Energy Efficient Commercial Building Deduction.
 That Act made changes to the way the deduction is calculated.
-On December 23, 2022, the IRS issued Announcement 2023-1 which clarified the energy efficiency standards which will be applied to projects placed in service for 2021 and 2022.
 If those changes result in lower levels of energy efficiency improvements, it could impact the deduction available and the tax rate.
+On December 12, 2024, the U.S. Department of the Treasury and IRS issued final regulations regarding ITCs for Section 48 of the Internal Revenue Code, including the ITCs for energy generation, energy storage technology, qualified biogas property, and interconnection property.
+We are taking additional ITCs on our renewable gas projects consistent with the regulation language permitting separate ownership.